mpataki/report/README.md

 Use `task` as follows:

   `task start TASK-DESCRIPTION`
-    - finds or create a new gist for today
+    - finds or creates a new gist for today
     - adds a new item with the provided TASK-DESCRIPTION

-  `task list`
-    - Lists all of today's tasks

   `task stop`
     - stops time tracking the current task, if it exists